jaedie/amazon-app/README.md

 <ins>***For Backend***</ins>
 - Firebase

-click below for a direct link to the project 👇
+[Click Here🚀](amzn-app-86035.web.app) for a direct link to the project.